HOW TO CHOOSE THE BEST LIGHTWEIGHT RAIN JACKET FOR HIKING

 If you find yourself out in gale force wind and rain, or even something a little less intense, adjustable drawcords in the hem or waist of your raincoat will cinch in the fabric to help keep the elements out.

 It might not seem like an important feature, but because most raincoats have their fair share of zippers this means there are more places for moisture to seep into.
-Bonded seams on the zippers will help keep rain out, and things like laminated zippers and a zipper garage (a small flap of fabric to cover the zipper when zipped) will keep you dry.
+Bonded seams on the zippers will help keep the rain out, and things like laminated zippers and a zipper garage (a small flap of fabric to cover the zipper when zipped) will keep you dry.

 The Best Hiking Raincoats: Bearfoot Theory Recommendations